tolomea/django-data-browser/README.rst

 This will let you inject custom CSS and stylesheets.

-However note that because of how the normal CSS is built into the JS any custom CSS will be before the normal CSS so you will need to use more specific selectors or ``!important``.
+However note that because of how the normal CSS is injected any custom CSS will be before the normal CSS so you will need to use more specific selectors or ``!important``.

 Version numbers